carolineledbetter/Capstone-Project/Code/readme.md

 Table1Weighted | contains a function that uses the survey design object to create the weighted descriptives for Table 1 including p values.
 Analysis.R | contains all of the code used in the analysis.
 Demographic Graphs.R | Represents table 2 in graphic form.
+Forest Plots.R | contains the code to generate forest plots of the results for use in the presentation.